aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 #### Host Discovery

-Because all VulnHub vm come with random DHCP ip address for the machines, we need to identifying the ip address from the vm first.
-In this section we can use several methods for discovering the host.
+Because all VulnHub VM comes with random DHCP IP address for the machines, we need to identify the IP address from the VM first.
+In this section, we can use several methods for discovering the host.

-I'm using VMware for hosting the machines, but i don't know why VMware are not showing as Vendor name in arp-scan, netdiscover or nmap.
-It only show as Unknown or Intel corporate.
-Because only 3 machine connected to wifi, it's easy to determine which one is the VM.
+I'm using VMware for hosting the machines, but I don't know why VMware is not showing as Vendor name in arp-scan, netdiscover or nmap.
+It only shows as Unknown or Intel corporate.
+Because of only 3 machines connected to wifi, it's easy to determine which one is the VM.

-Okay, try to discovering the host using 3 methods with root privilege.
+Okay, try to discover the host using 3 methods with root privilege.

 **Arp-Scan**